1898 Metropolitan Rugby Union season: Teams

 Seven clubs signed up with the Metropolitan Rugby Football Union to play the Senior Premiership.
-Lost from last season was the Wentworth club.
+Lost from last season was the Wentworth Club.
 Added to the premiership were two new Senior teams from Burwood and Sydney.

 Season summary

 The early rounds of the 1898 Sydney Rugby Premiership underwent much upheaval.
 The first round of games began with 7 teams competing.
 However, by the second round, Burwood had struck trouble forfeiting their first game of the season (in round one they had the bye).
 Before round three could get underway, the Burwood club had withdrawn from the Premiership and disbanded.
 Burwood had not played a single game.
 This caused the Metropolitan Rugby Football Union to reorganise the draw for the season and readjust the points.
 Byes accumulated to that point were removed and the forfeit against Sydney University scratched from the ladder.
 Within two weeks, Paddington had also struck trouble and withdrew from the Premiership.
 The club disbanded soon after.
 The two remaining games they were scheduled to play resulted in forfeits being handed to the opposing teams.
 When the finals began for the two trophies, only five teams were still playing.
 As a result, Sydney received a bye during the first week.

 The Pirates Football Club had been in existence since 1889 and had not much success in finals football.
 Climbing through the junior grades, they consistently missed out on winning the final prize.
 When they moved into senior football in 1893, they consistently showed moments of brilliance but lacked the consistency of a season.
 During the last season, they proved themselves second to Randwick and won the Agricultural Society Trophy only after protesting against winners, Randwick, on the grounds of player eligibility.
 In 1898, the Pirates steadily improved throughout the season.
 They lost the SCG Trophy semi final, but won their way through magnificently to the Agricultural Society Trophy final.
 They were worthy winners of the Premiership with all round skill shown across the paddock.

 The Sydney Football Club had a tremendously successful first season in senior football.
 They began the year winning only one out of their first four games.
 Despite losing their captain to injury, the team won tough matches against strong teams to make their way into the Agricultural Society final.
-Unfortunately, they came up against a classy Pirates team and went down 9 points to 3.
+They came up against a classy Pirates team and went down 9 points to 3.
 Runners-up in their first season boded well for the future.

 After spending the last four seasons as premiers, the Randwick Football Club found themselves on the wrong end of crowd favour.
 They began the season with such great potential but with spasmodic training and injuries to key players, the team lacked the success of previous seasons.
 Their defence was beside none, with the team allowing only seven tries against them all season.
 Randwick won the Sydney Cricket Ground Trophy to salvage a tough year.